bbonenfant/dted/README.md

 This EarthExplorer app provided by the USGS provides an interface to download many types of terrain data, including the SRTM DTED data.
-  However, you need to make an account with them in order to perform and I'm unsure of a way to use their machine-to-machine API to automate downloading data.
+  However, you need to make an account with them in order to perform the download, and I'm unsure of a way to use their machine-to-machine API to automate downloading data.

 ### Contributing